superduper-io/superduper/docs/concepts.rst

 Types
 =====

-A type is an Python object registered with a SuperDuperDB collection which manages how model outputs or database content are converted to and from ``bytes`` so that these may be stored and retrieved from the database.
+A type is a Python object registered with a SuperDuperDB collection which manages how model outputs or database content are converted to and from ``bytes`` so that these may be stored and retrieved from the database.
 Creating types is a prerequisite to adding models which have non-Jsonable outputs to a collection, as well as adding content to the database